Musicals on Television: 1960-1965

 Cast: Wally Cox, Charlie Ruggles, Janis Page, Jack Carson

 An angel helps a girl find romance with her boss.
-(For this she
+(For this she needed an angel?)

 (ABC) Oct.
 19, 1961